FupingWu90/CT_MR_2D_Dataset_DA/README.md

 # CT_MR_2D_Dataset_DA

+The dataset contains selected slices from multi-center, used in paper (1-3).
 It contains five zipped files of CT and MR images as described below:
+1. X. Zhuang et al., “Evaluation of algorithms for multi-modality whole heart segmentation: An open-access grand challenge,” Med.
+Image Anal., vol. 58, pp. 101537–101550, Dec.
+2019.
+2. X. Zhuang and J. Shen, “Multi-scale patch and multi-modality atlases for whole heart segmentation of MRI,” Med.
+Image Anal., vol. 31, pp. 77–87, Jul.
+2016.
+3. M. Schaap et al., “Standardized evaluation methodology and reference database for evaluating coronary artery centerline extraction algorithms,” Med.
+Image Anal., vol. 13, no. 5, pp. 701–714, Oct.
+2009.
 # CT with ground truth

 The file `CT_withGT.zip' contains 20 cases of CT, each case has 16 slices from the long-axis